-Year 1 progress summary
+Year 2 progress summary

-In October 2023, we assigned an online training course to all employees with product ownership, design, development or quality assurance/quality engineering (QA/QE) testing roles.
-This training covered regulatory requirements, as well as the barriers people with disabilities face and the positive impact of digital accessibility on inclusion and the user experience.
+Our online course for employees in product ownership, design, development or quality assurance/quality engineering (QA/QE) testing roles has been reviewed and updated.
+It is assigned as required training to any applicable new hire and assigned as refresher training to existing employees on a biannual basis.
+This training covers regulatory requirements, as well as the barriers people with disabilities face and the positive impact of digital accessibility on inclusion and the user experience.

-In January 2024, an online training course was assigned to employees in client facing roles to improve their understanding of clients with disabilities and raise awareness of the accommodations available to our clients, such as sign language interpreters and alternate print formats.
+Our online training course for employees in client facing roles has been reviewed and updated.
+It is assigned as required training to applicable new hires and as refresher training biannually to existing staff.
+The course helps employees improve their understanding of clients with disabilities and raise awareness of the accommodations available to our clients, such as sign language interpreters and alternate print formats.